kaurshalpreet/Updated-Portfolio/README.md

 ## Getting Started
 This is 3 page HTML project consisting of index.html, portfolio.html & contact.html.
 Each page has a consistent navigation bar and a sticky footer.
 Each page has a link to navigate to other pages.
 This project utilizes bootstap classes for building html wireframe, container, rows, columns etc.

+---

-"About Me" is the main page about myself and has links to my LinkedIn & facebook profile.
+"About Me" is the main page about myself and has links to my LinkedIn & Github profiles.
+You can also find my email address and Contact number on this page.

-"Portfolio" dispalys my interests and recent projects.
+---

+"Portfolio" displays my recent projects.
+You can find the links to my Github repositories and the Links to deployed Projects on this page.

+---

-"Contact" provides option to contact me through the webpage.
+"Contact" provides the option to contact me through the webpage.

+---

 Each page is designed to be responsive for mobile screen.
 Below images show the different view on  a large screen vs a small screen.